Esalen’s cliff-side hot springs have been in ritual and healing use by the Esselen Indians and others for more than 6,000 years.

 The hot springs serve as a constant reminder that Esalen is not just another retreat; literally and figuratively, the hot springs enable us to savor life on the edge.
 For more information on the hot springs water and its healing properties, see the hot springs analysis.

-For information and to reserve a place for the night bathing from 1AM-3AM, please see the Public Night Hot Springs Access Page.
+For information and to reserve a place for night bathing from 1AM-3AM, please click here.